Every business and individual account on Proton has a unique human readable @name. Need to send $20 to @john? It’s as easy as you would expect.

 Together, we are a technical team of entrepreneurs that rapidly turn ideas into working products ready for real-world application.

-Proton is trying to improve and streamline the verification and speed at which payments are processed either between banks or merchants.
+Proton is improving and streamlining the verification and speed at which payments are processed either between banks or merchants.
 Currently for traditional payments, users aren’t asked for consent before a payment is processed, unless going over a comfortable limit, from the credit card processor, and the second layer of authentication is usually an insecure telecom network.

 Cryptocurrency has no native compliance tools for anti-money laundering, identity, source of funds, or risk scoring for financial institutions to adopt it.